AetherSearch/aethersearch/README.md

 </div>

 I am a Full Stack Developer or Software Developer
-- :telescope: I am Software Developer, skilled frontend, backend and mobile development.
+- :telescope: I am Full Stack Dev or Software Dev, skilled with frontend, backend and mobile development.
 If not enough, trade in the hobbies.

 - :seedling: Mathematics in programming and Researching.